Plasma globe: Hazards

 Bringing conductive materials or electronic devices close to a plasma ball may cause the glass to become hot.
 The high voltage radio frequency energy coupled to them from within the ball may cause a mild electric shock to the person touching, even through a protective glass casing.
 The radio frequency field produced by plasma balls can interfere with the operation of touchpads used on laptop computers, digital audio players, cell phones, and other similar devices.
 Some types of plasma ball can radiate sufficient radio frequency interference (RFI) to interfere with cordless telephones and Wi-Fi devices several feet or some meters away.

 If an electrical conductor touches the outside of the ball, capacitive coupling can induce enough potential on it to produce a small arc.
 This is possible because the ball's glass acts as a capacitor dielectric: the inside of the lamp acts as one plate, and the conductive object on the outside acts as the opposite capacitor plate.
 This is a dangerous action that can damage the ball or other electronic devices, and presents a fire ignition hazard.

 Perceptible amounts of ozone can be formed on the surface of a plasma ball.
-Many people can detect ozone at concentrations of 0.01 ppm, which is right below the lowest concentration at which ozone is considered harmful to health.
-Exposure of 0.1±to ppm produces headaches, burning eyes, and irritation to the respiratory passages.

-In July 2022, a spark from a plasma globe at the Questacon museum in Australia ignited the alcohol-based hand sanitiser that had been applied to a child's hands leaving them with serious burns.
+In July 2022, a spark from a plasma globe at the Questacon museum in Canberra, ignited the alcohol-based hand sanitiser that had been applied to a child's hands, leaving them with serious burns.